sidsenthilexe/iphone6-display-frame/README.md

 ### Completed:

-1. Diassembly: fairly straightforward, just using a precision screwdriver.
+1. Disassembly: fairly straightforward, just using a precision screwdriver.
 Some parts needed to be pried apart with a spudger.
 2. Creating template: Laid out components on a piece of tabloid sized paper, scanned it using a phone.
 Imported the image to GIMP to add text (using SF Pro Display font).

 ### Next Steps: